Miller Lite: Advertising

 As the popularity of the ads and the number of athletes and celebrities that appeared in them grew, Miller produced occasional "alumni" ads featuring all of the stars, generally in some sort of competition between the 'Less Fillings' and the 'Taste Greats'.
 The ads usually ended with Rodney Dangerfield somehow being the goat of the losing team.
 In one of the last spots to feature Dangerfield, the Miller Lite alumni are competing in a bowling match.
 It is the last frame of a tie game, and Ben Davidson grumbles to Dangerfield, "All we need is one pin, Rodney."
 Dangerfield rolls the ball down the lane, only to have it bounce horizontally off the head pin and into the gutter, knocking down zero pins.

 As part of this campaign, Miller Brewing ran a series of television commercials in the winter of 1993-1994 showing several fictitious "extreme sports" such as "Wiener Dog Drag Racing" (which featured two wiener dogs racing each other at a drag racing strip), "Sumo High Dive" (which depicted a Japanese sumo wrestler diving off a platform) and "The Miss Perfect Face-Off" (which featured beauty pageant contestants playing ice hockey).
 The tag line that followed was, "If you can combine great taste with less filling, you can combine anything." and the question "Can your beer do this?"

-In 1995–1996, Miller Lite ran the "Life Is Good" campaign, which showed Miller Lite drinkers' aspirational transition to more fun via a Miller Lite bottle tap, like "Beach Rewind", where three men on a beach admired three beautiful women walking by, and could rewind, and enjoy, the scene repeatedly.
-The campaign was developed by Leo Burnett Company, and received the American Marketing Association EFFIE award for outstanding advertising effectiveness.
+In 1995–1996, Miller Lite ran the "Life Is Good" campaign, which showed drinkers' aspirational transition to more fun via a Miller Lite bottle tap, like "Beach Rewind", where three men on a beach admired three beautiful women walking by, and could rewind, and enjoy, the scene repeatedly.
+The campaign was developed by Leo Burnett Company, and received the American Marketing Association Effie award for outstanding advertising effectiveness.
 The campaign included celebrities such as Larry Bird, Keith Jackson, and Richard Karn.

 Beginning January 12, 1997, a series of surrealistic Miller Lite ads, purportedly made by a man named "Dick", began to air.
 They were hallmarked as such either at the beginning or the end of the commercial.
 The campaign was developed by Minneapolis-based ad agency Fallon.
 The series of "Dick" commercials was directed by Gerald Casale of the new wave band Devo.
 Such commercials include one where a middle-aged man sees the message "twist to open" on a Miller Lite bottle cap, and he proceeds to do the Twist.

 The ad campaign changed back to using high-profile celebrities who were either on opposite ends of the spectrum or had bragging rights to exchange with the other, which leads to them arguing about whether Miller Lite was better because of how "smooth" it tastes, or because of "the choice hops".
 Notable pairings included the following: